 The Colombia resident visa is intended for foreigners who wish to live full-time in Colombia.
-We provide 2019 updates to the resident visa rules.
+We provide 2022 updates to the Colombia resident visa rules

 Colombia changed its Colombian visa rules in late 2017, which went into effect on December 15, 2017.
-So, the previous resident (RE) visa in Colombia became an R visa.
+So, the previous resident (RE) visa in Colombia became an R visa in late 2017.

 The cost for the current R visa is $443 USD, which is higher than the previous RE visa, which was $435 USD.
 So, the current Colombia resident visa cost is somewhat higher than the previous.

 The Resident (R) Colombian Visa

 The resident (R) visa, which started to be offered in Colombia in December 2017 is similar to the previous RE visa.
 There are five categories of the new R visas:

 - Returning Colombian – In some cases, Colombians living in other countries were required to renounce their Colombian citizenship when becoming citizens of their adopted countries.